muratdem/MDBTLA/MultiShardTxn/README.md

 ## Model-Based Testing

 We have also experimented with automated, model-based test case generation for checking that the WiredTiger implementation conforms to the `Storage.tla` storage interface model.
 Essentially, we generate WiredTiger unit test cases by computing path coverings of the reachable state space of the `Storage` model.
 We then use these test cases to check that the WiredTiger implementation conforms to the `Storage` model.

-The basic workflow to generate these test cases from the storage model is implemented in the [`trace.py`](trace.py) script e.g. to run a small model with 2 transactions and 2 keys, you can execute the following:
+The basic workflow to generate these test cases from the storage model is implemented in the [`testgen.py`](testgen.py) script e.g. to run a small model with 2 transactions and 2 keys, you can execute the following:

 ```bash
 python3 testgen.py --parallel_test_split 4 --compact --constants MTxId "{t1,t2}" Keys "{k1,k2}" Timestamps "{1,2,3}" --coverage_pct 1.0
 ```
 this will generate WiredTiger unit tests files in `tests/test_txn_model_traces_*.py` files, which can be directly run against a WiredTiger build.

-There is also a `testrun.sh` script that executes the above test generation script, copies over the test files to a sibling `wiredtiger` build directory, and then executes all of these generated unit tests.
+There is also a `testrun.sh` script that executes the above test generation script, copies over the test files to a sibling `wiredtiger` build directory, and then executes all of these generated tests.

 <!-- | Constants | Symmetry | Invariant | Time | States | Depth | Error |